Updates (October 2025 to December 2025)

 Make a note of the following before proceeding with AWS WAF integration:

-Ensure you have access to the AWS Access Key ID and AWS Secret Access Key from the AWS management console.
+(For Access Key authentication only) Make sure that you have access to the AWS Access Key ID and AWS Secret Access Key from the AWS management console.

 AWS permissions